-6775 A two-fold paper screen painted in ink and colour on a gold ground with a group of four tsuru (cranes) feeding on the shore.
-In the background a forest of matsu (pine trees) can be seen, partly obscured by mist.
+6778 A two-fold paper screen painted in ink and colour on a gold ground with four tsuru (cranes) in flight above waves.
+Mist hangs over the water, obscuring all but the branch of a matsu (pine tree) on the near shore and the gentle slope of land meeting the water on the far shore.